smithy-lang/smithy/docs/source/1.0/spec/core/protocol-traits.rst

 Value type
     ``string``

-The serialization format of a timestamp shape is normally dictated by the :ref:`protocol <protocolDefinition-trait>` of a service.
-In order to interoperate with other web services or frameworks, it is sometimes necessary to use a specific serialization format that differs from the protocol.
+By default, the serialization format of a timestamp is implicitly determined by the :ref:`protocol <protocolDefinition-trait>` of a service; however, the serialization format can be explicitly configured in some protocols to override the default format using the ``timestampFormat`` trait.

+.. rubric:: Timestamp formats

 Smithy defines the following built-in timestamp formats: